retraigo/maidbot/README.md

 # Maidbot

-A discord bot template made with Discord.js-commando.
+A discord bot template made with `discordjs-commando`.

 ## How to use